godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-1.md

 In 3.0 this architecture has been revisited and split up over multiple classes, as explained in [Juan's first progress report](https://godotengine.org/article/godots-new-renderer-progress-report-1).

-Because of that it's not possible to re-use much of the 2.1 rendering code (although a lot of it is still relevant and helpful as a reference).
+Because of that it's not possible to reuse much of the 2.1 rendering code (although a lot of it is still relevant and helpful as a reference).

 The first step towards creating a new rendering backend is to create classes that implement those new interfaces.
 The goal here was just to make the new code compile properly.